CHAPTER 13

 Thought question: If a husband and wife are both Christians, does this guarantee that they will have a Christian marriage (see Ephesians 5:21-33)? _______ Do believers always act and live like believers should? _____

 Outer beauty is not the real issue.
 If you marry a person only on the basis of "good looks," you will be in for a great disappointment.
-What will you do 30 years later when your partner approaches old age with wrinkles and and added pounds and who knows what else?
+What will you do 30 years later when your partner approaches old age with wrinkles and possibly added pounds and who knows what else that might affect one's physical appearance?
 And what will be true of your partner will also be true of you!
 You will change with age also.
 Or, what if your partner were to be burned on the face and scarred for life?
 Did you marry a face or did you marry a person?
 Did you fall in love with a face or did you love the person who belongs to the face?
 Look for that beauty that is more than skin deep.

 Don’t be pressured by what other people think or say.
 If many of your friends are getting married, be content to wait on the Lord.
 Many have waited until they were a quarter of a century old or older to get married, and they were glad for it.
 Remember Isaac (Genesis 25:20)!!

-A person can rush into marriage, but he cannot rush out of it!
+A person can rush into marriage, but he should not rush out of it!

-This is but one more reason why it is important to stay pure and clean!
-Do some reading and study about venereal diseases and other diseases that are spread by immoral sex and promiscuity.
+It is important to stay pure and clean.
+Do some reading and research about venereal diseases that are spread by immoral sex and promiscuity.
+These kind of diseases are not fun, and they are not easily cured, if at all.
 WARNING: You do not want to contract these diseases!
 Sin does not pay!

-Thus the best advice to the unmarried person is this: If you want to find a godly woman/man (A REAL GEM!), do not concentrate on trying to find this godly woman/man, but concentrate rather on BEING a godly man/woman so that you will be WORTHY of such a GEM, should the Lord bring one to you!
+Thus the best advice to the unmarried person is this: If you want to find a godly woman/man (a real gem!), do not concentrate on trying to find this godly woman/man.
+Rather, concentrate on being a godly man or woman so that you will be worthy of such a gem, should the Lord bring one to you!
 Remember, precious gems are highly valued and greatly sought after!

 "____________________ thyself also in the